di-ninja/di-ninja/readme.md

 Same as [calls](#412-calls), but run after dependency has been distributed to needing instances, this helper offer a simple way to solving circular dependency problem.

 #### 4.2. instantiation
-The following rule's key are about instantiations of classes and factories.
+The following rule's keys are about instantiations of classes and factories.

 ##### 4.2.1 classDef
 type: **function**